In this Pi-Top review, I take a look at both the hardware and software of this cool DIY Raspberry Pi laptop.

 One of the main selling points of the Pi-Top OS is the CEED universe.
 This is an educational game where you learn to code robots and also build circuits.
 There seems to be a lot to this game and is certainly worth looking into if you’re looking to learn more about coding and circuitry.

 You also have all the other standard applications you can expect on the Pi such as Python, Chromium, the pi store and more.

-The performance of the operating system seems to be good and stable.
+The performance of the operating system seems to be decent and stable.
 You can expect to see more and more updates for the operating system as they have another system coming out that uses it as well.
-As I mentioned earlier if you don’t like it you can revert to the many other operating systems currently available of the Pi.
+As I mentioned earlier, if you don’t like it you can revert to the many other operating systems currently available of the Pi.